 Consumption trends this winter

-The EIA forecasts that consumption will average 88.1 Bcf/d for the remainder of the heating season versus 90.9 Bcf/d during the same period in 2014.
+Bentek Energy reported that US natural gas consumption averaged 88.4 Bcf/d since November 1.
+This is 3.3 Bcf/d lower than last year.
+Milder temperatures caused a decline in residential and commercial demand.
+As a result, the EIA forecasts that consumption will average 88.1 Bcf/d for the remainder of the heating season—compared to an estimated 90.9 Bcf/d during the same period in 2014.

-Production and consumption trends determine the fate of natural gas prices.
+Production and consumption trends determine natural gas prices’ fate.
 Weather is the primary factor that determines consumption trends.
-Read Part 3 of this series to see how the weather impacted prices for the week ended March 6.
+Read Part 3 of this series to see how the weather impacted prices last week.